Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/REV20220921C/README.md

 This document describes the information necessary to place an order for the fabrication of the uInverter board.

 This folder contains the compiled design outputs for the uInverter expansion board.
-This includes schematics, images of the PCB layout, the bill of materials (BOM) and the files needed to order fully populated boards.
+This includes schematics, images of the PCB layout, the bill of materials (BOM) and the files needed to order boards from an online vendor.

 ## PCB Properties
 | Question          | Answer        |